In this article, you’ll learn:

 Everybody is entitled to a safe workplace.
-To this end, there was an agency established that oversaw the requirement that employers provide working conditions to their employees that are free of known dangers.
-The agency responsible for enforcing such regulations is called the United States Occupational Safety and Health Administration, which is better known as the OSHA.
+So, an agency was established that oversaw the requirement that employers provide working conditions to their employees free of known dangers.
+The agency responsible for enforcing such regulations is called the United States Occupational Safety and Health Administration, better known as OSHA.

-Functioning as an arm of the U.S. Department of Labor, OSHA came into existence on April 28, 1971, as a result of the Occupational Safety and Health Act becoming effective.
-The organization came into existence with the purpose of ensuring that employers provide employees with an environment free from recognized hazards that include mechanical dangers, unsanitary conditions, exposure to toxic chemicals, and excessive noise levels.
+Functioning as an arm of the U.S. Department of Labor, OSHA came into existence on April 28, 1971, because the Occupational Safety and Health Act became effective.
+The organization came into existence to ensure that employers provide employees with an environment free from recognized hazards, including mechanical dangers, unsanitary conditions, exposure to toxic chemicals, and excessive noise levels.